microsoft/WhatTheHack/042-SAPOnAzure/Coach/01-SAP-Auto-Deployment.md

 A valid Azure subscription which can create azure resources (computed D-series, E-series, storage, Network..) for Azure regions: uswest2 and useast2

+The Participant will need an authorization to create or have a Service Principle with the Contributor Role, provided.

 Azure subscription whitelisted with Azure Netapp Filesystem (ANF)

 An estimate of an additional $100/daily Azure budget during the challenge-session days.